lordmauve/dsls-talk/index.rst

     Where('age') >= (18 & Where('nationality')) <<inlist>> ['British', 'Spanish']

+  ...which is almost certainly not what is intended.

 * Comparison operators don't work as expected.
 This typically bites you in tests.
 I've seen a lot of code written as::